herrkraatz/react-styling/README.md

 ### Credits to the authors of above links !
 Thank you very much !

-### And credits to the reader: Thank you very much, too !
+### And credits to the reader: Thanks for your visit !